angular/angular/aio/content/guide/dependency-injection-providers.md

 <div class="alert is-helpful">

 Ideally, if an application isn't injecting a service, Angular shouldn't include it in the final output.
-However, Angular has to be able to identify at build time whether the app will require the service or not.
+However, Angular has to be able to identify at build time whether the application will require the service or not.
 Because it's always possible to inject a service directly using `injector.get(Service)`, Angular can't identify all of the places in your code where this injection could happen, so it has no choice but to include the service in the injector.